KrishDevCrafting/interior-design-web-app/README.md

 Headline:

-Elevate your space with inspiring interior design.
+<i>Elevate your space with inspiring interior design.
 Crafting dream interiors: Function meets Flair.
 I breathe life into spaces.
-Let's transform yours.
+Let's transform yours.</i>
 Description:

 I'm an interior design enthusiast passionate about creating functional and beautiful spaces.
 I help clients translate their vision into reality, whether it's a complete renovation or a stylish refresh.